 Are you looking for ways to make your remote team’s Christmas party extra special this year?
 With remote work becoming increasingly popular, finding Christmas party ideas can be tricky.
 But it doesn’t have to be.
 We have created a list of 9 virtual Christmas party ideas to ring in the holiday season with your colleagues.

-From a virtual Christmas rock concert to Secret Santa, this article has many useful ideas for making this year’s corporate Christmas party a success.
+How do you celebrate Christmas with your team virtually?
+From a virtual Christmas rock concert to Secret Santa, there are many unique ways to make this year’s corporate festive party a success.

 1. Virtual Secret Santa